-New in 2017: Guided tours on innovative topics
+Review 2017: Guided tours on innovative topics for the first time

 In 2017, the LASER World of PHOTONICS was offering visitors something new: so-called guided tours will connect trade fair visitors with experts in established research fields.
 Tour participants will acquire an overview of the selected topic and, true to this year’s motto “Light under control”, receive tailored advice for their specific problems.